 Lightheadedness, dizziness, and confusion are sometimes associated with loss of blood.
 If you have pain paired with any of those symptoms, get to the doctor immediately.

-Internal bleeding or other more severe injuries not only need more extensive medical attention, but they also warrant more legal attention as well.
-This type of injury can affect you for the rest of your life, even if you don’t realize that right now.
-Let John Foy & Associates examine your situation and determine what your best legal options may be.
-Call us at 404-400-4000 or fill out the form to the right to get your free consultation today.
+Internal bleeding or other more severe injuries not only need more extensive medical attention but also warrant legal attention as well.
+John Foy & Associates can examine your situation and determine what your best legal options may be.
+Call us or fill out the form to the right to get your free consultation today.